 Firstly, you will need to look at your priority debts.
-Priority debts are debts where non-payment can have serious consequences for you such as the loss of your home, loss of services or goods that are essential to you.
+Priority debts are debts where non-payment can have serious consequences for you.
+Examples of this may include the loss of your home, loss of services or goods that are essential to you.

 |Type of debt||Possible consequences of not paying|